Simulation-based planning of Motion Sequences for Automated Procedure Optimization in Multi-Robot Assembly Cells: Related Research

 \subsubsection{Task and motion planning}

-Task and motion planning (TAMP) integrates the aspects of motion planning or multi-modal motion planning with classical task planning.
-Classical planning operates in a discrete state space $S$, typically expressed in first-order logics, with the aim to find sequences that transform an initial state to a desired goal state.\\ TAMP therefore introduces hybrid problems characterized by mixed discrete-continuous state spaces with complex constraints, which are referred to as hybrid constraint satisfaction problems (H-CSPs).
-As outlined by Garret et al. \cite{garrett_integrated_2021}, solution strategies to H-CSPs fall into three categories: sequencing-first, satisfaction-first and hybrid approaches: \begin{itemize} \item Sequencing-first approaches generate a high-level task plan (plan skeleton) and attempt to solve motion planning for each step.
-If motion planning fails, a new skeleton is generated through backtracking. \item Satisfaction-first methods precompute feasible motions and mode transitions, restricting task planning to those.
-Failures trigger the generations of more motions and mode switches. \item Hybrid approaches combine aspects from both sequencing-first and satisfaction-first approaches. \end{itemize}
+Task and motion planning (TAMP) combines classical planning in a discrete state space $S$ with continuous or multi-modal motion planning.
+The resulting hybrid discrete-continuous problems are often formalized as hybrid constraint satisfaction problems (H-CSPs).
+Garrett et al. distinguish sequencing-first, satisfaction-first, and hybrid solution strategies \cite{garrett_integrated_2021}.
+Sequencing-first approaches first generate a task skeleton and then solve the associated motion-planning problems.
+Satisfaction-first approaches precompute feasible motions and mode transitions to constrain task planning.
+Hybrid approaches combine both principles.